yuuuuu-z/yuuuuu-z/README.md

 🙇 I’m currently learning DevOps Engineering
 💬 Ask me about React, Next.js or anything related to MERN stack
 📫 Reach me at  sopheak0891@gmail.com
-⚡ Fun Fact : Vue better than React?
-Go on, prove it to me 😏🔥
+⚡ Fun Fact : Vue better than React? 😂 That's cute.
+Show me a Fortune 500 company using it 😏🔥

 <br/>